galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ## Exploring the ToolFactory

-- The best way to explore what can be done is to take a look at the sample tools in the default administrator initial history.
+- The best way to understand what can be done, is to look at the sample tools in the default administrator initial history.
-- Note how the various options have been configured and what kinds of scripts this could be used for in your work.
+- As you explore the forms for each sample tool, you can see how the various options have been configured and what kinds of scripts or Conda packages this could be used for in your work.
 - The example script can be swapped out for another one known to work and additional new parameters added to suit, to extend the toy examples and create tools of use to your users.
 - Change the tool name when you do this on the newly edited form, then press `execute`
   - The new wrapper XML will appear
   - The new tool will be installed in the `Local Tools` submenu.
 - If the tool name is not changed before re-generating a tool, the original installed tool will be updated with the new configuration.
+The old job can still be rerun from the history if necessary.
+Galaxy can be a clumsy but not entirely useless integrated development environment.

 ---